DataDog/integrations-core/databricks/README.md

 <div class="alert alert-info">
 <a href="https://docs.datadoghq.com/data_jobs/">Data Jobs Monitoring</a> helps you observe, troubleshoot, and cost-optimize your Databricks jobs and clusters.<br/><br/>
-This page is limited to documentation for ingesting Databricks Model Serving metrics and cluster utilization data.
+This page is limited to documentation for ingesting Databricks model serving metrics and cluster utilization data.
 </div>

 ![Databricks default dashboard][21]